eugenividal/Data-Analysis-and-Visualisation-of-Crime-in-Chicago/README.md

 dd$Date <- as.Date(dd$Date, format="%m/%d/%Y")
 ```

-Fourth, we group in larger categories the existent ones in the variables `Primary.Type` and `Location.Description`, and call them `Type_grouped` and `Location_grouped` respectively<sup></sup>^[The code written to group the variables' categories can be seen at https://github.com/eugenividal/Chicago-Crime-Data-Analysis].
+Fourth, we group in larger categories the existent ones in the variables `Primary.Type` and `Location.Description`, and call them `Type_grouped` and `Location_grouped` respectively.

 ```{r, include=FALSE}
 # Group Primary.Type categories